 We are listening

 We are listening to you.
 We want to make sure that the information we provide is easy to find and understand.
 We want children, young people and their families to work with us to develop the services and support we provide for them.
 Our SEND Local Offer is always being developed and this is your opportunity to let us know what you think.
-What have we missed?
-What have we done well?
+What is missing from your area?
+What is working well?
 What could we do better?

 - Feedback on EHCPs